Breastfeeding and Working: You Can Do It

 - Nurse whenever you can—Nurse frequently when you are with your baby to maintain your milk supply.

-- Remember that medicine can affect your breast milk and your baby—Talk to your doctor before taking prescription and over-the-counter medicine, as well as herbs and supplements.
+- Remember that medication can affect your breast milk and your baby—Talk to your doctor before taking prescription and over-the-counter medication, as well as herbs and supplements.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.